October 17, 2017

 13. Therefore, subsequent to that avyākata PS, new akusala-mūla PS processes may start.
 That is the “new kamma generation”.
 Even though an Arahant will experience a similar avyākata PS, that WILL NOT lead to an akusala-mūla PS process.

-- An akusala-mūla PS process MAY NOT be initiated even in a normal human, if he/she did not have gati to be attached to that sense input (ārammana).
+- An akusala-mūla PS process MAY NOT be initiated even in a normal human if he/she did not have gati to be attached to that sense input (ārammana).

 - But that does NOT mean that the avyākata PS in that case involved “pabhassara citta” or “pure uncontaminated citta“.
-It just means that person did not have gati to be interested in that particular sense input.
+It just means that person did not have gati to be interested in that particular sensory input.

 14. Both the initial avyākata PS and the subsequent akusala-mūla PS process will take place within the same citta vīthi (in the above example a cakkhudvāra citta vīthi with 17 citta), which lasts only a billionth of a second!

 - Such fast processes are not discernible to any human other than a Buddha.
 But we have the ability to study it and realize that indeed that must be correct.
-In that we must not focus on just this process, but realize that it fits in nicely with any phenomenon that we experience.
+In that sense, we must not focus on just this process, but realize that it fits in nicely with any phenomenon that we experience.

-- As one learns deeper concepts, it will be difficult not be amazed by the capabilities of a Buddha.
+- As one learns deeper concepts, it will be difficult not to be amazed by the capabilities of a Buddha.
 This is how one builds one’s faith (saddhā).

 - The following discussion will illustrate how the processes that we discussed above fit in nicely with the concept of a citta vīthi.